Safeguard the digital world

-The cybersecurity program is designed for students who seek to defend against cyber threats in industry and public service.
+The cybersecurity degree program is designed for students who seek to defend against cyber threats in industry and public service.
+Join the front lines of cyber defense.
+Pursue a cybersecurity degree and make a global impact.

 Students who gravitate toward cybersecurity typically enjoy solving puzzles, digging down to find the root cause of a problem, and integrating information from many sources into a whole.
 Being detail-oriented is important, because sometimes the smallest breadcrumb is the key to cracking the case.
 Cybersecurity professionals want to make a difference in the world, protecting others and solving mysteries.

-Cybersecurity is an interdisciplinary program, designed to produce graduates with not only the best technical skills, but also a deep understanding of the national security landscape of attacks, as well as excellent communication skills through a liberal arts education.
+Cybersecurity is an interdisciplinary program designed to produce graduates with not only the best technical skills but also a deep understanding of the national security landscape of attacks and excellent communication skills through a liberal arts education.

 Program of Study

-The Cybersecurity major includes additional courses in computer science, political science, mathematics, and philosophy.
+The cybersecurity degree program includes courses in computer science, political science, mathematics, and philosophy.
 Students are also required to pursue at least one cybersecurity certification, such as CompTIA Security+ or EC-Council’s Certified Ethical Hacker.

 See the Security Studies section of the undergraduate catalog for additional information about the major.